Cook County Poor Farm, Illinois: Conditions and reconstruction

-In 1878, County Commissioners visiting the Poor Farm and noted its advanced state of disrepair.
-They described it as "An old rookery which should be torn down."
-Living and sleeping areas were dirty and infested with vermin.
-They recommended that the buildings be replaced with a large new building complex.
+In 1878, County Commissioners visiting the Poor Farm noted its advanced state of disrepair, describing it as "an old rookery which should be torn down."
+Living and sleeping areas were reported to be dirty and infested with vermin, and the commissioners recommended replacing the exising buildings be replaced with a new institutional complex.

-In 1878, The Biennual Report of the Board of State Commissioners of Public Charities of the State of Illinois disclosed the current state of the Poor Farm buildings.
-The Poor House and Insane Asylum together contained 1300 inmates; 800 were Poorhouse inmates with 150 children, and 350 were insane inmates.
-Building #1 was the original 3-story Poorhouse, with attic and basement, and at the time of the report, contained 24 rooms sheltering 100 old and sick women.
-The basement contained a large dining room, kitchen and laundry work areas.
-Building #2, the adjacent, smaller, original Insane Asylum was no longer being used for the insane.
-Surrounding the Poorhouse were other wood-frame cottages containing large, open rooms where the inmates lived and slept.
-The barracks-style arrangement contained rows of iron bedsteads with army blankets, and no privacy for inmates.
-With no hot water in these buildings, the inmates were rarely bathed.
-These buildings were seen by the Commissioners as barely habitable and near collapse.
+The 1878 Biennial Report of the Board of State Commissioners of Public Charities of Illinois disclosed the current state of the Poor Farm buildings.
+The Poorhouse and Insane Asylum together contained 1,300 inmates; 800 were Poorhouse residents with 150 children, and 350 were asylum inmates.
+The original three-story Poorhouse contained 24 rooms sheltering elderly and infirm women, with a dining room, kitchen, and laundry in the basement.
+The adjacent original asylum building was no longer in use for psychiatric patients.
+Surrounding the Poorhouse were wood-frame cottages housed inmates in large open wards with rows of iron bedsteads and little privacy.
+With no hot water, inmates were rarely bathed, and the commissioners considered the buildings barely habitable.